soundpress/nycadministrativecode/docs/c18/index.rst

 Whenever used in this subchapter, the following terms shall be defined as follows:

-a.
-"Cigarette" means any roll for smoking made wholly or in part of tobacco or any other substance, irrespective of size or shape and whether or not such tobacco or substance is flavored, adulterated or mixed with any other ingredient, the wrapper or cover of which is made of paper or any other substance or material but is not made in whole or in part of tobacco.
+Characterizing flavor.
+The term "characterizing flavor" means a distinguishable taste or aroma, other than the taste or aroma of tobacco, imparted either prior to or during consumption of a tobacco product, electronic cigarette or e-liquid, including, but not limited to, tastes or aromas relating to any menthol, mint, wintergreen, fruit, chocolate, vanilla, honey, candy, cocoa, dessert, alcoholic beverage, herb, spice, or any "concept flavor" that imparts a taste or aroma that is distinguishable from tobacco flavor but may not relate to any particular known flavor; provided, however, that no tobacco product, electronic cigarette or e-liquid shall be determined to have a characterizing flavor solely because of the use of additives or flavorings or the provision of ingredient information.

-b.
-"Characterizing flavor" means a distinguishable taste or aroma, other than the taste or aroma of tobacco, menthol, mint or wintergreen, imparted either prior to or during consumption of a tobacco product or component part thereof, including, but not limited to, tastes or aromas relating to any fruit, chocolate, vanilla, honey, candy, cocoa, dessert, alcoholic beverage, herb or spice; provided, however, that no tobacco product shall be determined to have a characterizing flavor solely because of the use of additives or flavorings or the provision of ingredient information.
+Cigarette.
+The term "cigarette" means any roll for smoking made wholly or in part of tobacco or any other substance, irrespective of size or shape and whether or not such tobacco or substance is flavored, adulterated or mixed with any other ingredient, the wrapper or cover of which is made of paper or any other substance or material but is not made in whole or in part of tobacco.

-c.
-"Component part" means any element of a tobacco product, including, but not limited to, the tobacco, filter and paper, but not including any constituent.
+Electronic cigarette.
+The term "electronic cigarette" has the same meaning as such term is defined in section 20-560.

-d.
-"Constituent" means any ingredient, substance, chemical or compound, other than tobacco, water or reconstituted tobacco sheet, that is added by the manufacturer to a tobacco product during the processing, manufacture or packing of the tobacco product.
-Such term shall include a smoke constituent.
+E-liquid.
+The term "e-liquid" has the same meaning as such term is defined in section 20-560.

-e.
-"Flavored tobacco product" means any tobacco product or any component part thereof that contains a constituent that imparts a characterizing flavor.
-A public statement or claim made or disseminated by the manufacturer of a tobacco product, or by any person authorized or permitted by the manufacturer to make or disseminate public statements concerning such tobacco product, that such tobacco product has or produces a characterizing flavor shall constitute presumptive evidence that the tobacco product is a flavored tobacco product.
+Flavored electronic cigarette.
+The term "flavored electronic cigarette" means any electronic cigarette that imparts a characterizing flavor.
+A public statement or claim made or disseminated by the manufacturer of an electronic cigarette, or by any person authorized or permitted by the manufacturer to make or disseminate public statements concerning such electronic cigarette, that such electronic cigarette has or produces a characterizing flavor shall constitute presumptive evidence that such electronic cigarette is a flavored electronic cigarette.

-f.
-[Repealed.]
+Flavored e-liquid.
+The term "flavored e-liquid" means any e-liquid that imparts a characterizing flavor.
+A public statement or claim made or disseminated by the manufacturer of an e-liquid, or by any person authorized or permitted by the manufacturer to make or disseminate public statements concerning such e-liquid, that such e-liquid has or produces a characterizing flavor shall constitute presumptive evidence that such e-liquid is a flavored e-liquid.

-g.
-"Person" means any natural person, partnership, firm, joint stock company, corporation, or employee thereof, or other legal entity.
+Flavored tobacco product.
+The term "flavored tobacco product" means any tobacco product that imparts a characterizing flavor other than menthol, mint and wintergreen.
+A public statement or claim made or disseminated by the manufacturer of a tobacco product, or by any person authorized or permitted by the manufacturer to make or disseminate public statements concerning such tobacco product, that such tobacco product has or produces a characterizing flavor, other than menthol, mint and wintergreen, shall constitute presumptive evidence that the tobacco product is a flavored tobacco product.

-h.
-"Smoke constituent" means any chemical or chemical compound in mainstream or sidestream tobacco smoke that either transfers from any component of the tobacco product to the smoke or that is formed by the combustion or heating of tobacco, additives or other component of the tobacco product.
+Person.
+The term "person" means any natural person, partnership, firm, joint stock company, corporation, or employee thereof, or other legal entity.

-i.
-"Tobacco bar" has the meaning as such term is defined in subdivision jj of section 17-502 of this code.
+Tobacco bar.
+The term "tobacco bar" has the meaning as such term is defined in subdivision jj of section 17-502.

-j.
-"Tobacco product" means any product which contains tobacco that is intended for human consumption, including any component, part, or accessory of such product.
+Tobacco product.
+The term "tobacco product" means any product which contains tobacco that is intended for human consumption, including any component, part, or accessory of such product.
 Tobacco product shall include, but not be limited to, any cigar, little cigar, chewing tobacco, pipe tobacco, roll-your-own tobacco, snus, bidi, snuff, tobacco-containing shisha, or dissolvable tobacco product.
-Tobacco product shall not include cigarettes or any product that has been approved by the United States food and drug administration for sale as a tobacco use cessation product or for other medical purposes and that is being marketed and sold solely for such purposes.
+Tobacco product shall not include cigarettes, electronic cigarettes or e-liquid or any product that has been approved by the United States food and drug administration for sale as a tobacco use cessation product or for other medical purposes and that is being marketed and sold solely for such purposes.